-A guide to robotic process automation (RPA)
+A guide to Robotic Process Automation (RPA)

 Businesses are starting to realise the potential of RPA.
 According to Forrester, the RPA market will grow substantially in the coming years – from $250 million in 2016 to $2.9 billion by 2021.

-But what is RPA?
+But what is Robotic Process Automation?

-Robotic Process Automation (RPA) is a software-based technology utilising software robots to emulate human execution of a business process.
+Robotic Process Automation is a software-based technology utilising software robots to emulate human execution of a business process.
 This means that it performs the task on a computer, uses the same interface a human worker would, clicks, types, opens applications uses keyboard shortcuts and more.

 It is predominantly used to automate business processes and tasks, resulting in reductions in spending and giving businesses of all size a competitive edge.

 But how does it work?
 And why is it such a disruptive force?
-There are three core benefits
+There are three core benefits:

 - Automatable work - One of the predominant draws of RPA is that it enables automatable work – relieving human workers from repetitive clerical processes that often eat up a large portion of the working day, such as data entry and data manipulation.
-As a result, RPA can let human workers focus on complex value-adding tasks that elevate a business.
+As a result, it can let human workers focus on complex value-adding tasks that elevate a business.

 - Reduction in human error and costs - Foibles that human workers are prone to - particularly during long repetitive tasks – caused by tiredness and boredom are completely mitigated with RPA.
 This results in work that is more accurate, timely and consistent, ensuring that time and money isn’t lost correcting old work or creating duplicates.

 - It works on existing IT infrastructure and is non-invasive - RPA works alongside existing IT infrastructure; it just needs to be trained on how to use it.
 This is a major benefit for organisations using legacy systems.
-RPA interfaces with front-end infrastructure and uses the same graphic user interface (GUI) that human workers would use to complete a task, ensuring that the IT landscape doesn’t have to be changed to accommodate RPA – keeping costs to a minimum.
+It interfaces with front-end infrastructure and uses the same graphic user interface (GUI) that human workers would use to complete a task, ensuring that the IT landscape doesn’t have to be changed to accommodate RPA – keeping costs to a minimum.

 In a nutshell, RPA is the application of software as a virtual workforce.
 It is governed by set rules and business logic set by the RPA developers.
 It can perform complex tasks just as a human worker would, emulating interaction within a GUI, giving developers the opportunity to create a workforce that mimics the same manual path that a human would take at a fraction of the cost.